dfinance/dnode/README.md

 **THIS IS VERY EARLY WORK IN PROGRESS, NOT FOR TESTNET/PRODUCTION USAGE**

-Wings Blockchain peg zone implementation based on [Cosmos SDK](https://github.com/cosmos/cosmos-sdk).
+Wings Blockchain Peg Zone implementation based on [Cosmos SDK](https://github.com/cosmos/cosmos-sdk).

-This is work in progress, but still it already support next features:
+This is work in progress, yet it supports the following features:

 * **Proof Of Authority** (PoA) validators mechanism
 * **N/2+1** confirmations model